-For any questions, please get in touch: $\underline{\text{question.pqd@ccp-global.org}}$
+For any questions, please get in touch: question.pqd@ccp-global.org

-Data has been normalized to USD equivalent, based on a conversion from quarter-end FX rates provided by the FCB.
-All figures have been rounded up to the nearest billion in charts and tables.

-Euronext Clearing (CCAG), IRGIT and NCC PQD figures are incorporated as non-CCP Global members, NCC - 2024Q1 PQD figures were used in this report since these PQDs were not available as of date.

-CCPG undertakes periodic improvements to the data quality of the PQD aggregation for the QTR on a quarterly basis and thus changes to previous figures may incur as a result of enhancing data accuracy and reliability of how the data is calculated on an aggregate basis.

-^{}Total OC = $(IM{Held} + DF{Held}) - (IM{Required} + DF{Required})$ = Disclosures (6.2.15 + 4.3.15) - (6.1.1 + 4.1.4).
-Only PostHaircut values are used for Held values.
+\Data has been normalized to USD equivalent, based on a conversion from quarter-end FX rates provided by the ECB.
+All figures have been rounded up to the nearest billion in charts and tables \Euronext Clearing (CC&G), IRGIT and NCC POD figures are incorporated as non-CCP Global members, NCC (Central Counterparty National Clearing Centre) POD data will be removed from the POD OTR statistic: starting from the 2024 Q3 PQD data to better reflect the global view of IM and DF Held.
+(See page 10 of the QTR for an explanation).
+CCPG undertakes periodic improvements to the data quality of the PQD aggregation for the QTR on a quarterly basis and thus changes to previous figures may incur as a result of enhancing data accuracy and reliability of how the data is calculated on an aggregate basis $^{}$ Total OC = $(IM{Held} + DF{Held}) - (IM{Required} + DF{Required})$ = Disclosures (6.2.15 + 4.3.15) - (6.1.1 + 4.1.4).
+Only PostHaircut values are used for $\underline{Held}$ values

-Commentary for the quarter: 2024 Q2
+Commentary for the quarter: 2024 Q3

-Key market developments which took place in 2024 Q2:
+Key market developments which took place in 2024 Q3: